HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/gettingstarted.markdown

 ![](/Images/Avtor/GettingStarted_Desktop.png)

 ### Starting in the content editor
-Avtor can also be stated driectly from the content editor.
+Avtor can also be stated directly from the content editor.
 This is the preferred way of starting Avtor, since the content editor can easily choose the starting location in the content tree closest to the content they wish to edit using Avtor.

 ![](/Images/Avtor/GettingStarted_ContentEditor.png)